 For treatment-resistant depression, there is always hope.
 As difficult as it may seem to deal with the symptoms of treatment-resistant depression, there are many different ways to approach it and, with patience and support, you will achieve relief.
 Trust the process of trying different treatments and combining two or more as you create a lifestyle that is conducive to managing your depression in the best way for you.

-Sage Neuroscience Center is New Mexico’s premier integrative behavioral health and physical care services facility that offers ketamine and TMS (Transcranial Magnetic Stimulation) for treatment-resistant depression.
+Sage Neuroscience Center is New Mexico’s premier integrative behavioral health and physical care services facility that offers TMS (Transcranial Magnetic Stimulation) for treatment-resistant depression.
 Contact us today to discuss personalized treatment options.
 Our caring, expert providers are here for you and understand what you are going through.

 Don’t spend another day feeling helpless.
 Help is available and we are here to lead you to better days ahead.